PlasmoHQ/soft-secret/README.md

 ## Security through obscrurity?

 Not the case.
-The client-side tokens mentioned here were meant to be bundled into client-side code anyway.
-DO NOT use this action to inject private keys!
+The client-side tokens/public keys mentioned here were meant to be bundled into the client software anyway.
+Examples include OAuth client ids, tracking ids, anonymous api tokens, etc...

+If you need to store private keys/secret and you are building a server application, use a secret store.

 ## Disclaimer

 **It is your responsibility for leaked secrets and credentials.
 Please audit this action closely before deploying it to production to ensure it is not tampering with your keys.**

 ## Usage

+Specify a secret, and a target path to write the secret to.
+The path is relative to the root of the workflow environment, which for most case would be the root of your project.
+You can nest it as much as needed, as any missing path will be created for you:

 ```yaml
 steps: